Management of other significant risks

-All operational events and issues are recorded and managed in a central Operational Risk Management system in order to address the identified problems and avoid the recurrence of similar events.
-The results are reviewed by the company’s CRO and reported to the management team and Board.
+Operational events and issues are recorded and managed in a central Operational Risk Management system in order to address the identified problems and avoid the recurrence of similar events.
+The results are reviewed by the company’s CRO and reported to the Executive Management team and Board.

-Overall responsibility for managing strategic risk lies with the Group Board, which establishes Swiss Re’s overall strategy.
+Overall responsibility for managing strategic risk lies with the Board, which establishes Swiss Re’s overall strategy.
 The Boards of legal entities are responsible for the strategic risk inherent in their specific strategy development and execution.
-Strategic risks are addressed by examining multi-year scenarios, considering the related risks, as well as monitoring the implementation of the chosen strategy year-by-year in terms of the annual business plan.
+Strategic risks are addressed by examining multi-year scenarios, considering the related risks, as well as monitoring the implementation of the chosen strategy year by year in terms of the annual business plan.

 As part of their independent oversight role, Risk Management, Compliance and Group Internal Audit are responsible for controlling the risk-taking arising from the implementation of the strategy.

 Regulatory developments and related risks that may affect Swiss Re and its subsidiaries are identified, assessed and monitored as part of regular oversight activities.
-Periodic reports and recommendations on regulatory issues are provided to executive management and the Board at Group and legal entity level.
+Swiss Re is actively engaged in a dialogue with regulators to improve mutual understanding of the implications of new regulatory proposals.
+Periodic reports and recommendations on regulatory issues are provided to Executive Management and the Board at Group and legal entity level.

 The regulatory environment of the insurance industry continues to evolve on the regional, national and international level.
 While some regulatory changes create new business opportunities, others come with significant costs and business restrictions.
 Growing regulatory complexity, increased national protectionism and a fragile global economy are persistent themes affecting regulation and the way Swiss Re operates worldwide.

-Swiss Re continues to advocate for the removal or reduction of market access barriers, so that policyholders, governments, taxpayers and national economies can fully benefit from international diversification and therefore reliable, quality and affordable risk cover.
+Swiss Re consistently advocates for the removal or reduction of market access barriers, so that policyholders, governments, taxpayers and national economies can fully benefit from international diversification and therefore reliable, quality and affordable risk cover.